War to peace transitions

 - Taught in:

-This course is a seminar-based course with no lectures.
+This module is a seminar-based module with no lectures.
 It is, therefore, aimed at students with a high degree of commitment to independent work.
 Students make detailed presentations in collaboration in a small group and discussion, with the intervention of teachers, develops around these presentations.

 Objectives and learning outcomes of the course

 The module aims to give students the analytical tools and case study knowledge to be able to make informed assessments of experiences and policy proposals for war to peace transitions and post-conflict reconstruction.
 It aims to be intellectually challenging and also to give students knowledge that will help them in the labour market-especially given the increasing significance in recent years of post-conflict reconstruction programmes and interventions.

 The module aims to develop in the students the capacity for mature and speedy "finding out", teamwork, and presentation: this we will do through a teaching approach that does without lectures and relies on seminars in which small groups will present and lead discussion each week.